gravitational/teleport/rfd/0151-database-permission-management.md

 import rule to fire.
 The rules are processed in order (as defined by the `priority` field).

 Each import rule defines a set mappings.
-Individual mapping consists of a set of attributes to match, like `name`, `object kind` or `schema`, and a list of labels to apply.
-The expected values for an attribute are specified as a list, while the matching uses glob-like semantics, with `*` matching any set of characters.
+Individual mapping consists of a scope definition (`database_names`, `schema_names`), object names to match (`procedure_names`, `table_names`, ...) and a list of labels to apply.
+The expected values for object names are specified as a list, while the matching uses glob-like semantics, with `*` matching any set of characters.
+Empty list of names matches nothing, while an empty scope matches everything.

 #### Examples